Dwarf Cichlids

 Apistogramma and other South American Dwarf Cichlids are favorites for the aquarist with limited space Just like their counterparts, the large South American Cichlids, they are fascinating to watch and interact with.
 Many species will also readily breed in the aquarium, adding to the excitement of keeping Dwarf Cichlids.

-The South American Dwarf Cichlids also come in a rainbow of colors, making a beautiful display.
+South American Dwarf Cichlids come in a rainbow of colors, making a beautiful display.
 These little beauties have very attractive color patterns.
 They are found in both Central and South America., but this is a large geographical area that offers a wide natural distribution for these cichlids.
 Consequently many species can be obtained in a variety of color morphs as well.

 West African Dwarf Cichlids are interesting and beautiful little fish as well.
 They come from many African rivers and streams, and can be very striking.
 Some very popular, long time favorites are the Kribs or Kribensis Pelvicachromis pulcher.
 Besides being small, being beautiful is one of their most attractive features.
 They are easy to keep and feed, and fairly easy to breed.
 There are many other small cichlids from the great African rift lakes as well, giving the aquarist with a small tank tons of fish to choose from.